dapperfu/Python-Simulink/README.md

 1. [Simple Example](https://nbviewer.jupyter.org/github/dapperfu/python_SimulinkDLL/blob/master/Example2/discrete_tf.ipynb) - A simple low-level ctypes wrapper.
 2. [Pythonic Example](https://nbviewer.jupyter.org/github/dapperfu/python_SimulinkDLL/blob/master/Example2/discrete_tf-python_class.ipynb) - Use Python syntactic sugar to create a high level [TransferTF python](https://github.com/dapperfu/python_SimulinkDLL/blob/master/Example2/discretetf.py) class to interact with the model.
 Adds datalogging and pandas integration.

+Example 2 also contains sample `pytest` tests in the [`tests`](https://github.com/dapperfu/python_SimulinkDLL/tree/master/Example2/tests) directory.
+This demonstrates how you can use `pytest` to test Simulink models.
+Sample test results are shown shown in [Example2/test_results.md.](https://github.com/dapperfu/python_SimulinkDLL/blob/master/Example2/test_results.md)

 ### [Bouncing Ball](https://nbviewer.jupyter.org/github/dapperfu/python_SimulinkDLL/blob/master/Example3/bouncing_ball.ipynb)

 Adapted from [Mathworks's Simulation of a Bouncing Ball](https://www.mathworks.com/help/simulink/slref/simulation-of-a-bouncing-ball.html)

 ![](Example3/bouncing_ball.png)

+Running a Simulation in Simulink also has some overhead.
+By compiling the model to a shared library and executing it, this overhead is eliminated.

+`bouncing_ball_benchmark.m` benchmarks the model by testing increasingly smaller time steps.
+The model was then compiled and tested in Python and the corresponding times are recorded below.

 | Time Step | Simulink Duration (s) | Python Duration (s) |
 | --------- | --------------------- | ------------------- |